 - When referring to a table from within the text, the convention here is NOT to abbreviate, i.e., Table 1.

 - Equations: If a displayed equation requires a number, it should be placed flush with the right margin of the column.

 - References: References are written in 10 pt and should be justified with a 0.25-in (7-mm) hanging indent.

 SPMS data will be used for the production of the table of contents and author index of the proceedings.
-Note that failure to enter all co-authors means they will be omitted from the author index in the final proceedings.
+Failure to enter all co-authors means they will be omitted from the author index.